shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Fisher!”
 She whispered to herself.

-She dropped drumming, ending the beat.
+She stopped drumming, ending the beat.
 The wolves barely noticed, continuing to ransack the cat outpost.

 Ersatzica picked up the hat.
 It had stains where blood had splattered onto it from the inside.
 Her wide eyes were only matched by her wide open mouth.
 She searched for a body.
 There were dead cats everywhere, but none with Fisher’s exact pattern.
 “Fisher!
 Fisher!”